The heat kernel on curvilinear polygonal domains in surfaces: Heat spaces

 \subsection{Manifolds with corners and polyhomogeneity}

 Near a vertex, $\Omega$ has the differentiable structure of a manifold with corners after blowing up the vertex.
 Specifically, an open neighborhood of a vertex is diffeomorphic to a sector, $(0, \eps] \times C$, where $C$ is a circular arc.
-If we include the point $\{0\} \times C$, then we obtain a smooth manifold with boundary.
+If we include the point $\{0\} \times C$, then we obtain a smooth manifold with corners.
 This is what is meant by ``blowing up the vertex,'' in the sense that we replace the vertex with a copy of the link of the sector, namely $C$.
 This process may be thought of as pretending that polar coordinates are actually valid down to the origin.
-Doing this construction at each vertex yields a smooth surface with right-angled corners which we call $\Omega_0$.
+Doing this construction at each vertex yields a smooth surface with corners which we call $\Omega_0$.
 In this way, we may identify the differentiable structure of all the surfaces we consider here as the differentiable structure of \em manifolds with corners, \em defined below.
 The definition is first due to Melrose \cite{calculus}, here we use the version which is introduced in \cite{Melrosenotes}.

-In order to define a manifold with corners, we introduce the notions of t-manifold and its submanifold.
+In order to define a manifold with corners, we must first define t-manifolds.

-\begin{defn}\cite[Def.
-1.6.1]{Melrosenotes} An $n$-dimensional t-manifold $X$ is a paracompact Hausdorff space such that at each point $x \in X$ there is a non-negative integer $k$ such that a neighborhood of $x$ is homeomorphic to a neighborhood of the origin in the product $[0,\infty)^k \times \R^{n-k}$, with all transition maps being smooth with respect to the subspace topology on $[0,\infty)^k\times \R^{n-k}\subseteq\R^n$. \end{defn}
+\begin{definition}\cite[Def.
+1.6.1]{Melrosenotes} An $n$-dimensional t-manifold $X$ is a paracompact Hausdorff space such that at each point $x \in X$ there is a non-negative integer $k$ such that a neighborhood of $x$ is homeomorphic to a neighborhood of the origin in the product $[0,\infty)^k \times \R^{n-k}$, with all transition maps being smooth with respect to the subspace topology on $[0,\infty)^k\times \R^{n-k}\subseteq\R^n$. \end{definition}

-\begin{defn}\cite[Def.
-1.7.3]{Melrosenotes} If X is a t-manifold then a submanifold $S\subset X$ is a connected subset with the property that for each $p\in S$ there is a coordinate system $(\phi,U)$ based at $p$, a linear transformation $G\in GL(n,\mathbb{R})$ and an open neighborhood $V\subset \mathbb{R}^n$ of $0$ in terms of which